Rob Globke

 Robert Frederick Globke (born October 24, 1982) is an American former professional ice hockey player.

 Biography

 Globke was born in Farmington, Michigan, but grew up in West Bloomfield Township, Michigan.
 As a youth, he played in the 1996 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.

 Globke graduated from the University of Notre Dame and from Southfield Christian School.
-He was named as an All-Central Collegiate Hockey Association second team al-star in the 2003–04 season.
+He was named as an All-Central Collegiate Hockey Association second team all-star in the 2003–04 season.

 Globke played in the National Hockey League with the Florida Panthers with whom he was drafted 40th overall in the 2002 NHL Entry Draft.
 He last played for the Sheffield Steelers of the Elite Ice Hockey League.